 - They need to be removed and cleaned daily (natural teeth also need to be cleaned daily, but you don’t need to “remove” them).

-Complete tooth loss is most commonly related to age, so elderly adults aged 65+ are an ideal candidate for a new set of false teeth.
+Complete tooth loss is most commonly related to age, so elderly adults aged 65+ in the Richmond area are an ideal candidate for a new set of false teeth.

 Implant-Retained Dentures (Overdenture)